unibo-spe/spe-slides/content/extra/pps-ci-introduction/_generator.md

 * *Less mature* than other integrators
   * My personal feeling is that it was built *bottom-up*...
 * Some questionable limitations
-* A lot of parallelism (20 concurrent jobs, 5 for MacOS X)
+* A lot of parallelism (20 concurrent jobs, 5 for macOS)

 ---